2439905184/Game-code-SandBox/README.md

 # Game-code-SandBox
-You can use javascript to play the game .It will be develop for a long~ time.
+You can use javascript to play the game .It will be developde for a long~ time.